getify/You-Dont-Know-JS/scope-closures/ch5.md

 # You Don't Know JS Yet: Scope & Closures - 2nd Edition
-# Chapter 5: The (not so) Secret Lifecycle of Variables
+# Chapter 5: The (Not So) Secret Lifecycle of Variables

-By now you should have a decent grasp of the mental model for the structures created by the nesting of scopes, from the global scope downward -- called a program's scope chain.
+By now you should have a decent grasp of the mental model for the structures created by the nesting of scopes, from the global scope downward—called a program's scope chain.

 But just knowing which scope a variable comes from is only part of the story.
 If a variable declaration appears past the first statement of a scope, how will any references to that identifier *before* the declaration behave?
 What happens if you try to declare the same variable twice in a scope?